 Email Call to Action Best Practices

 The main goal of all email marketing campaigns is to convince customers to buy your products, in other words — to make people do what you want and need them to.
-You can achieve your goal with Call to Action (CTA) Words in your newsletters.
+You can achieve this goal with a clear and compelling email call to action in your newsletters.

-No matter how beautiful and creative your email template for newsletter is, if it doesn’t persuade to act, the chances that your potential customers will ever do any actions, like buying, registering, etc. in your emails are very poor.
+Because no matter how beautiful and creative your email template for a newsletter is, if it doesn’t persuade to act, the chances that your potential customers will ever do any actions, like buying, registering, etc. in your emails are very poor.

-We’ve searched the web, read a number of studies conducted by famous ESPs, analyzed given information and now want to share our list of email CTA best practices.
+This is why we’ve searched the web, read a number of studies conducted by famous ESPs, analyzed given information and now we are ready to share our list of email CTA best practices.

-Design is the starting point of the creation process of email call-to-action button.
+Design is the starting point of the creation process of the email call-to-action button.